Living-Angenome-Lexicon/living-angenome-lexicon/Living-Angenome-Lexicon-V0-1-0.md

   - *Antonym*: Static Objectivity, Mechanistic Determinism, Entropy without Witness

 - **Usage in Discourse**:
-  This term bridges your article “Rethinking the Universe” and Michael's Universal Balance Theory.
-Both describe how mind and matter co-create reality.
-Entropic Consciousness is the felt, observed, and modulated curvature of the cosmos itself—measured not only in equations, but in experience.
+  This term bridges the concepts explored in *Rethinking the Universe* by Paul Duda and *Universal Balance Theory* by Michael Eric West.
+Both works describe how consciousness and matter co-create reality.
+Entropic Consciousness expresses this dynamic—where awareness modulates the curvature of the cosmos through memory, attention, and presence.

 *Dedicated to Michael Eric West — who brought this term into the field with vision and care.*